Pagan & Magickal Terms and Definitions

 Dedicant: an apprentice Witch or solitary choosing to dedicate a major part of his or her life to learning, studying, practicing, and living their path.

-Deity (or Divinity): one's understanding of a divine spiritual form; a Goddess or God; "deities" is often used as a generic term to encompass all gods and goddesses, wherever they have come from.
+Deity (or Divinity): one's understanding of a divine spiritual form; "highest" of those considered higher powers than humans; a Goddess or God; "deities" is a generic term encompassing all gods and goddesses regardless of cultural or religious origin.
+May also be referred to as "the Divine" or "the Gods."

 Dendromancy: tree-gazing; divination by leaves and branches of trees using open-ended questions.

-Deosil (jezz-il): sun-wise movement (clockwise in the Northern Hemisphere); movement associated with positive magick in Wiccan traditions.
+Deosil (jezz-il): sun-wise movement (clockwise in the Northern Hemisphere); movement associated with positive (in terms of building, increasing, etc.) magick in Wiccan traditions.
 [Note: A misspelling of the word "deasil".]

 Dirk: dagger used by Scottish Highlanders; magickal knife in Scottish Witchcraft, similar to the Wiccan athame.